jjr2000/Dog-Scanner/README.md

 ### DCNN Resources directory
 #### Dog Extractor
-Dog Extractor is the program that has been written to process the Stanford Dogs dataset ready from teh model to train off, The datasets images and annotations can be downloaded and extracted into there respective folders within Original Dataset from: http://vision.stanford.edu/aditya86/ImageNetDogs/
+Dog Extractor is the program that has been written to process the Stanford Dogs dataset ready from the model to train off.
+The datasets images and annotations can be downloaded and extracted into their respective folders within Original Dataset from: http://vision.stanford.edu/aditya86/ImageNetDogs/

-This Soloution was written in Visual Studio 2019 with C++ tools, though other versions of Visual studio may also work.
+This Solution was written in Visual Studio 2019 with C++ tools, though other versions of Visual studio may also work.

 The program relies on Boost and OpenCV which can be installed using vcpkg.
 Instruction on the instalation and use of vcpkg can be found here: https://github.com/microsoft/vcpkg#quick-start-windows